Click on the image below for the complete, unabridged presentation … or scroll

-down to watch an edited presentation in six short, separate segments.
+… or scroll down for an edited presentation in six short segments.

 On Tuesday, April 23 at 5:30 Pacific Time, Charles Langley of Public Watchdogs, Gary Headrick of San Clemente Green, keynote speaker Paul Blanch, and Cathy Iwane, a Fukushima evacuee, were featured in a 90-minute Webinar by producer Doug Wood of Grassrootsinfo.org .
 The presentation focused on the nuclear radiation risks at the failed San Onofre Nuclear Generating Station (SONGS), and was broken into five brief presentations on a different aspect of safety.